elucian/bee/syntax/structure.md

 * Block of code is ending with same keyword and ";"

 **Keywords:**
-* "case"    create multi-path groups of statements based on logical conditions
+* "when"    create multi-path groups of statements based on logical conditions
 * "cycle"   group of statements that can be repeated multiple times
-* "trial"   execute statements that can fail and recover from errors

 ## Driver file